ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/tutorials/deposit-into-a-vault.md

 {% /tabs %}

 {% admonition type="info" name="Note" %}
-This example uses an existing private vault, so the depositor must have valid [Credentials](https://xrpl.org/docs/concepts/decentralized-storage/credentials) in the vault's [Permissioned Domain](https://xrpl.org/docs/concepts/tokens/decentralized-exchange/permissioned-domains) before depositing.
+This tutorial deposits to an existing private vault.
+A preconfigured depositor account is used, which has:
+- Valid [Credentials](https://xrpl.org/docs/concepts/decentralized-storage/credentials) in the vault's [Permissioned Domain](https://xrpl.org/docs/concepts/tokens/decentralized-exchange/permissioned-domains).
+-  A positive balance of the MPT in the vault.

 If you wish to deposit in a different vault, you can replace the relevant values with your own.
 {% /admonition %}